What are antiplatelet agents and how do they work?

 Aspirin prevents blood from clotting by blocking the production by platelets of thromboxane A-2, the chemical that causes platelets to clump.
 Aspirin accomplishes this by inhibiting the enzyme cyclo-oxygenase-1 (COX-1) that produces thromboxane A-2.
 While other NSAIDs also inhibit the COX-1 enzyme, aspirin is the preferred NSAID for use as an antiplatelet agent because its inhibition of the COX-1 enzyme lasts much longer than the other NSAIDs (aspirin's antiplatelet effect lasts days while the other NSAIDs' antiplatelet effects last only hours).

 In addition to thromboxane A-2, platelets also produce adenosine diphosphate (ADP).
 When ADP attaches to receptors on the surface of platelets, the platelets clump.
-The thienopyridines, for example, ticlopidine (Ticlid) and clopidogrel (Plavix), block the ADP receptor.
+The thienopyridines, for example, ticlopidine (no longer available), prasugrel (Effient), and clopidogrel (Plavix), block the ADP receptor.
 Blocking the ADP receptor prevents ADP from attaching to the receptor and the platelets from clumping.
+Ticagrelor (Brilinta) also blocks the ADP receptor but it is chemically not a thienopyridine.

 Glycoprotein IIb/IIIa inhibitors